 I provide in-services (classes required within the industry) and certification training modules on the specifics of Alzheimer’s disease and the related dementias.
 Educational programs are specifically tailored to the needs of the staff and the particular patients in their community.
 Many facilities do not have memory care units.
 However, their staff will continue to have patients who have a dementia diagnosis or are showing signs of the early stages.
 They too are in need on on-going in-servicing.

-Most recently this spring, I was hired by Hallworth House, Providence, RI, to provided 16 trainings to their professional staff, which included administrators, department heads, nursing staff, activities department, maintenance department and physical therapists.
+The comments below refer to 16 trainings I facilitated for a nursing home, with memory care, for their entire staff, which included administrators, department heads, nursing staff, activities department, maintenance department and physical therapists.
 The topics centered around developing leadership skills and team building; the basics and specifics of Alzheimer’s disease and the related dementias; and developing purposeful activities for dementia residents at all stages of the disease process.